What the Bible Says About Grief—and how to find hope

 Examples of grief in the Bible

-The people in the Bible are human just like we are.
+The people in the Bible were human, just like we are.
 They experienced many different kinds of grief.

-In fact, there is an entire book of the Bible dedicated to grieving:
+The Bible even has an entire book dedicated to grieving:

-In this book, the people of Jerusalem are exhibiting all of the losses that we discussed.
-They are grieving their lost possessions, their city, their temple, and their loved ones, all of which the Babylonians took from them.
+The background to this book is that the people of Jerusalem have experienced all the losses we’ve discussed.
+They are grieving their lost possessions, city, temple, and loved ones—all of which the Babylonians took from them.

 And it’s never easy.

-In some of the poetry that makes up Lamentations, God’s people feel abandoned and hopeless, as many of us do when we lose someone or something important to us.
+In some of the poetry in Lamentations, God’s people express feelings of abandonment and hopelessness, as many of us do when we lose someone or something important to us.

-The book of Lamentations isn’t the only place in the Bible where people grieve.
+The book of Lamentations isn’t the only place in Scripture that mentions people grieving.

-- Job experienced all types of loss, as he lost his family, his health, his possessions, his positions, and, briefly, his faith.
+- Job lost his children, his health, his possessions, his positions, and, briefly, his faith.

 - King David lost loved ones, nearly lost his life, and experienced many crises of faith.